vk7r/mmf/README.md

-Mathematical MpodModelling of Football - Spring 2025
+Mathematical Modelling of Football - Spring 2025